Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 ```

 For example, the line `/crud    @itchytummy` indicates that only @itchytummy can push commits to `main` if they include changes in the `crud/` dir.

+#### Code of Conduct

+At all times, contributors are expected to abide by the [BRN Code of Conduct](https://docs.google.com/document/d/1q06RJbIsyIzLC828A7rBEhtfkujkj9kx7Y118AaWASA/edit).
+Failure to follow these guidelines may result in discplinary action, such as a ban from contributing to this work.

 ### Dev environment